pennstategeog467/pennstategeog467.github.io/_posts/2015-1-24-project-two.md

 To use Mapbox Studio, you'll need an account.
 Mapbox provides free access to all of its mapping and development tools with its basic <a href="https://www.mapbox.com/signup/">"Starter" account</a>.

+#### 4b.
+Starting into Mapbox Studio

+Mapbox Studio is a software application designed for making tiled web maps.
+It's the new version of TileMill and there's two really important things that it can do.
+The first is taking geographic data--like Shapefiles and GeoJSON--and slicing it up into square vector map tiles, which you can upload to Mapbox's online hosting services.
+The second thing you can do is reference these vector tiles and style their geometries with CartoCSS stylesheets.
+You can also upload these stylesheets to Mapbox and they'll give you an API that serves up your tiles in a slippy map (like the basemap for the map at the top of this page).

+We've installed Mapbox Studio on the computers in 208 Walker, but it's a free software so I would also encourage you to install it on your own computer for this class or in the future. *Like other free and open source software, this is something you'll still be able to use after you graduate*.

+Right now, there's an issue with the Windows version of Mapbox Studio that only lets you write to the `C:\` drive.
+Before we start, we'll make a folder here where we will save our Mapbox Studio projects.
+Open Windows Explorer and navigate to

 <pre><code>
 #assignments {
   polygon-fill: #95ffff;